moritzsalla/socketio-fiber-starter/README.md

-# Fiber + Websockets
+# Fiber + Socket.io

 React-fiber-websockets boilerplate.
 These two technologies can be used to create pretty cool multiplayer experiences.

 ![Image](screenshot.jpg)